-For the Six Months Ended June 30, 2001

-As Adjusted for the for the Adjusted for the Adjusted for this Offering
+I For the Six Months Ended June 30, 2001 Historical As Adjusted for the Acquisitions As Further Adjusted for this Offering nd preferred share dividends 1.35x 1.36x 1.33x

-Ratio of earnings to combined fixed charges and preferred share dividends

-1.35x

-1.36x

-1.34x

 Calculation of Interest and Debt Service Coverage Ratios

 The following table presents financial ratios which measure our ability to repay interest and principal from EBITDA (earnings before mortgage and other interest, income taxes, depreciation and amortization).
 This information is given (i) on a historical basis; (ii) as adjusted for the Acquisitions; and (iii) as further adjusted assuming the sale of the Series F Preferred Shares and the application of the net proceeds of this offering as described under "Use of Proceeds."